Golf Tutorials

 If shaft length is the foundation of your posture, lie angle is the steering wheel for your ball's starting direction.
 It's arguably the most critical and often-overlooked specification for iron accuracy.

-The lie angle is the angle formed between the shaft and the ground_when the club is sitting flush on the sole_ as it was designed.
+The lie angle is the angle formed between the shaft and the ground when the club is sitting flush on the sole as it was designed.

 • Too Upright: If the toe of the club is pointing up at impact, the face will point left of your target.
 Even a perfectly square swing will result in a pull or a hook.

-A degree or two might not sound like much, but at 150 yards, a 2-degree error can put you 20 feet of line..
-Your static measurements (height and wrist-to-floor) can suggest a starting lie angle, but this is one area where a dynamic a fitting, hitting shots off an impact board, really shines.
+A degree or two might not sound like much, but at 150 yards, a 2-degree error can put you 20 feet offline.
+Your static measurements (height and wrist-to-floor) can suggest a starting lie angle, but this is one area where a dynamic fitting, hitting shots off an impact board, really shines.
 It shows exactly how the club is interacting with the ground when you swing it, which is what really matters.

-3. Shaft Flex & Weight: The Engine of Your Swing
+3. Shaft Flex &, Weight: The Engine of Your Swing

 If you think of the clubhead as the payload, the shaft is the engine and delivery system.
 Its job is to transfer the energy from your swing to the golf ball efficiently.
-Getting the right flex and weight is aout matching that engine to your swing's horsepower.
+Getting the right flex and weight is about matching that engine to your swing's horsepower.

 Shaft Flex refers to how much the shaft bends during the swing.
 It's determined primarily by your swing speed.
 A faster swing requires a stiffer shaft (like X-Stiff or Stiff) to keep the clubhead stable and deliver it squarely at impact.
 A slower, smoother swing benefits from a softer shaft (like Regular, Senior, or Ladies) that can help generate a little extra clubhead speed through more "kick."